aaronengland/basketball_card_pricing_model/README.md

   <img src="06_model_eval/output/residual_analysis.png" alt="Residual analysis" width="700"/>
 </p>

-**Figure 7.2.** Left: distribution of residuals (actual minus predicted) clipped to +/- $1,000.
+**Figure 7.3.** Left: distribution of residuals (actual minus predicted) clipped to +/- $1,000.
 The distribution is approximately centered at zero but exhibits heavy positive tails, indicating that large underpredictions (actual >> predicted) are more common than large overpredictions.
-Right: residuals plotted against predicted values on a log scale.
-The fan-shaped pattern — with residual variance increasing at higher predicted values — suggests heteroscedasticity, which is expected given the multiplicative nature of price variation in this market.

 ### 7.4 Error by Grade

 <p align="center">
   <img src="06_model_eval/output/error_by_grade.png" alt="Error breakdown by grade" width="700"/>
 </p>

-**Figure 7.3.** Mean Absolute Percentage Error (MAPE) by card grade.
+**Figure 7.4.** Mean Absolute Percentage Error (MAPE) by card grade.
 Lower grades (6.0, 7.0) exhibit extremely high MAPE, driven by small sample sizes and the tendency for low absolute-dollar errors to produce large percentage errors on inexpensive cards.
 Grade 9 and 10 cards — which constitute the vast majority of transactions — show more moderate MAPE values, though still exceeding 100% in most cases.

 ### 7.5 Error by Price Range